joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-05-04-fiddler-lightning-lane.md

 ## Solution

-This week, the extra credit is actually simpler so we'll solve it first.
+This week, with the approach taken here, the extra credit is simpler so we'll solve it first.

 ### Extra credit